 Dear EASL-members, dear friends of EASL!

 These are very exciting times for the field of hepatology and the European Association for the Study of the Liver in particular.
 EASL was founded almost 50 years ago as a society to promote and exchange science in the field of liver diseases.
 Until today this remains the most important task to EASL.
 We are happy to witness the exciting data presented at the International Liver Congress™ (ILC) and to be published in our Journal, the Journal of Hepatology, which can today be regarded as one of the two premier Journals in the field of liver disease.
-EASL is trying to promote research not only through presentations at the ILC but also through an ever increasing number of fellowships to young investigators including the Sheila Sherlock Fellowships, the Short Term Fellowships, and the Physician Scientist Fellowship, which allows clinicians to take some time off clinical duties and devote to research.
+EASL is trying to promote research not only through presentations at the ILC but also through an ever increasing number of fellowships to young investigators including the Sheila Sherlock Fellowships, the Andrew K. Burroughs Short-Term Fellowship, and the Physician Scientist Fellowship, which allows clinicians to take some time off clinical duties and devote to research.
 And now for the first time EASL is funding research projects itself through the EASL database project, which will be starting in 2013.

 Equally important are the EASL educational activities.
 This is highlighted by the enormous interest that our educational activities create at the ILC.
 But also our Special Conferences, our Monothematic Conferences, and our Schools of Hepatology are experiencing record breaking attendance year by year.
 EASL is especially proud to successfully have expanded our educational activities into new and up to date technologies: by developing the smart phone application iLiver and, most recently, by launching the most advanced online educational resource on the market, the “Liver Tree™”.
 Launched at the ILC 2013 in Amsterdam, it has created an enormous echo from the start.